erogenousbeef-zz/BigReactors/Roadmap.md

 - (CRITICAL) Client-side reactors do not recognize assembly properly when being loaded
 - When a wire burns out, it does not disconnect the power tap
 - Reactor glass breaks instead of dropping a block
+- Reactor glass does not generate reactor heat because it doesn't implement the right interface
+- Heat does not appear in reactor UI properly for some reason

 TODO - Pre-Alpha
 ----------------